Film Film Reviews

 Coogan, who co-wrote The Lost King as well as starred in it, has come out swinging to defend the film.
 He claims that the University of Leicester was embarrassed that an amateur was able to find the gravesite when many academics couldn’t.
 His defences felt more like Randall Wallace and Oliver Stone when they made Braveheart and JFK where historical facts shouldn’t get in the way of telling the truth.
 It didn’t help that the film made many historical errors like Philippa’s ex-husband and sons going to see Skyfall before Richard III’s body was exhumed, and Philippa was 50 in 2012 instead of 45 like she was in the film.

-The Lost King was a case of filing real events into the theme the filmmakers wanted to tell.
+The Lost King was a case of fitting real events into the theme the filmmakers wanted to tell.
 In The Lost King case, it was a story of a woman fighting the patriarchy.
 The film opened with the phrase ‘Her Story,’ like how The Last Duel stated Jodie Comer’s story was ‘The Truth.’
 The Lost King started with Philippa getting passed over for promotion because she was a middle-aged woman.
 Phillipa was judged because she had based many of her conclusions on feelings.
 The message being women were given harsher treatment because they were the ‘emotional sex.’

 Some audiences won’t care too much about historical accuracy because they just want to see a good story.
 However, the story feels rushed because Philippa develops an interest in Richard III and quickly figured out a potential location for Richard III’s burial site.
 She based a lot of her conclusions based on instinct and hunches and showed up academics by offering basic suggestions.